riyageorge2000/transalate-project/README.md

 # Machine Translation Demo using Streamlit and Googletrans

 Description:
-I built a Machine Translation Demo using Streamlit and Googletrans, which allows you to translate text from English to Malayalam, Hindi, or Tamil.
+Built a Machine Translation Demo using Streamlit and Googletrans, which allows you to translate text from English to Malayalam, Hindi, or Tamil.
 The app uses Googletrans, a Python library that provides a free and unlimited interface to the Google Translate API, to perform the translations.

 Instructions:
 Access the Machine Translation Demo through the Streamlit link provided.